hvasconcelos/hvasconcelos.github.io/_posts/2013-09-29-Moving-To-Ireland.md

   credit: Tânia Vasconcelos
 ---

-After 1 year living on Dublin, Ireland i decided to share my experience and some advices to Ireland newcomers and people that are interested in moving to this country.
+ One year has passed Dublin since i arrived on Ireland so i decided to share my experience and some advices to Ireland newcomers and people that are willing to move to this country.

 ## Before Moving

 After 5 years working for the same employer and after the last events that had happened in the Portuguese economy me an my wife decided that it was the time to try to build our life in a new country.

-After one June weekend updating my Monster profile in the next Monday i started to receive phone calls from job agencies around Europe.
+After one June weekend updating my Monster profile in the next work days i started to receive phone calls from job agencies around Europe.

 The job interview processes lasted in August when i accepted a proposal made by my current company.
 They hired me to work in a permanent Senior Software Engineer role based in Dublin,Ireland.